Liannus/Wolkstack/READMEPYPI.md

 ### Install
-Wolkstack is available as a simple [PyPi package](https://pypi.org/project/Wolkstack/) and can be installed with command `pip install Wolkstack`
+Wolkstack is available as a simple [PyPi package](https://pypi.org/project/Wolkstack/) and can be installed with command `pip isntall Wolkstack`

 Once installed steps and commands can be followed inside the Wolkstack CLI.